OfficeDev/teams-toolkit/templates/function-base/ts/default/README.md

 ### Add More Functions

-* From Visual Studio Code: open the command palette, select `TeamsFx - Add Resource` and select `Azure Function App`.
+* From Visual Studio Code: open the command palette, select `Teams: Add Resources` and select `Azure Function App`.
 * From TeamsFx CLI: run command `teamsfx resource add azure-function` in your project directory.

 ## Deploy to Azure